wp-plugins/wpap/readme.txt

 Of course !
 You are welcome to include additional ports

-= Where to I add additional ports? =
+= Where do I add additional ports? =

 Simply add them to the ports array on line 40